madisoth/nhp-abcd-bids-pipeline/README.md

                         differences in male/female and in separate age categories, or for differences in anatomical field of view.
 Default is to use the Yerkes19 Template.
+  --use-ants-reg        perform ANTs-based intermediate registration of
+                        anatomical images to study template prior to registration to standard template (Yerkes19).
   --multi-template-dir MULTI_TEMPLATE_DIR
                         directory for joint label fusion templates.
 It should contain only folders which each contain a